PantherXOS/wiki.pantherx.org/Installation-guide.md

 $ sync
 ```

+#### Flash with etcher

+If you prefer a GUI tool that runs on your existing OS (Windows, MacOS, other Linux), have a look at [etcher](https://github.com/balena-io/etcher/releases).

+### First steps

 Now just plugin the USB stick into the target computer, and boot from it.
-Most commonly, you can select to boot from it with `F11`.
+Most commonly, you can get a boot device selection with `F11`.

-### First steps

 Once you have booted from USB, you will be greeted with "Locale language" selection.